center-for-threat-informed-defense/cloud-analytics/README.md

 # Cloud Analytics

-Cloud Analytics helps defenders detect attacks to their cloud infrastructure by developing behavioral analytics to detect attacks to cloud platforms and a blueprint for how others can create and use cloud analytics effectively.
+This Cloud Analytics project researched and developed best practices to help defenders improve their ability to detect adversary behaviors in today's complex cloud environments.
+This repository contains behavioral analytics to detect attacks to cloud platforms and a blueprint for how others can create and use cloud analytics effectively.

 ## Resources